intel-analytics/ipex-llm/ppml/trusted-realtime-ml/scala/docker-occlum/README.md

-# Trusted Cluster Serving with occlum
+# Trusted Realtime ML with occlum

 Please pay attention to IP and path etc..
 They should be changed to your own server IP/path.